-Because vultures they rely on sight to locate their food, they prefer open, arid land instead of forested areas.
-They live primarily in the high cliffs of central African countries, including Ethiopia, the Sudan, Tanzania and Guinea.
+Because Ruppell’s griffon vultures rely on sight to locate their food, they prefer open, arid land instead of forested areas.
+They live primarily in the high cliffs of central African countries, including Ethiopia, Sudan, Tanzania, and Guinea.

 Ruppell’s griffon vultures roost, nest, and gather to feed in large flocks.
 They make large nests of sticks lined with grass and leaves.

 Ruppell’s griffon vultures have been known to fly to heights of 36,000 feet above sea level, most commercial aircrafts fly between 33,000 and 42,000 feet above sea level.
 Because of their high-flying abilities, they have excellent eyesight and can spot prey from 4 miles away.